peterhinch/micropython-samples/README.md

 The official code has a number of drawbacks, mainly a lack of portability.
  1. It does not check the host device's epoch.
 This version returns the number of seconds since the host device's epoch.
+[Official version is now fixed].
  2. It uses socket timeouts while the docs recommend select.poll as being more portable.
 This version remedies that.
  3. This version has very basic support for local time in the form of an offset